KQM-git/TCL/characters/electro/razor.md

 * Any active sigils will be absorbed by Razor granting him 5 energy for each sigil.
 * Increases attack speed by a % decided by talent level.
 * Razor also gains 80% Electro RES bonus, immunity against Electro-Charged, and resistance to interruption.
 * Razor’s hold E does not cause a minor self-knockback unlike outside of Lighning Fang.
+* While the effects of Elemental Burst: Ligthning Fang are active, the energy particle generation of Elemental Skill: Claw and Thunder is disabled.

 | Effect | Talent 6% / Data |
 | :--- | :--- |